Longtime PBS NewsHour anchor and co-founder Jim Lehrer has died.

 He died Thursday peacefully in his sleep at his home in Washington, PBS announced.
 He was 85.

 Lehrer founded the daily evening news program with his colleague Robert MacNeil in 1975, out of their 1973 coverage of the Senate Watergate Hearings on PBS.
 He served as NewHour‘s anchor for 36 years before retiring in 2011.

-“I’m heartbroken at the loss of someone who was central to my professional life, a mentor to me and someone whose friendship I’ve cherished for decades,” Woodruff said in a statement.
+“I’m heartbroken at the loss of someone who was central to my professional life, a mentor to me and someone whose friendship I’ve cherished for decades,” said Judy Woodruff, 73, the current anchor and managing editor of the PBS NewsHour.
 “I’ve looked up to him as the standard for fair, probing and thoughtful journalism and I know countless others who feel the same way.”

-He is survived by his wife, Kate, three daughters and several grandchildren.
+He is survived by his wife Kate; three daughters, Jamie, Lucy and Amanda; and six grandchildren.